hyperledger-archives/indy-sdk/doc/design/payment-interface/payment-interface.md

 ///
 /// #Params
 /// command_handle: command handle to map callback to context
+/// wallet_handle: wallet handle where to save new address
 /// payment_method: Payment method to use (for example, 'sov')
 /// config: payment address config as json:
 ///   {